cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/api-shield.md

 Cloudflare API Shield allows you to secure your APIs using the following security solutions:

 - **Mutual TLS (mTLS)** - Blocks traffic from devices that do not have a valid client SSL/TLS certificate with an API Shield rule.
-- **Schema validation (Beta)** - Protects your origin from invalid API requests or a malicious payload by matching each request with the provided schema.
+- **Schema Validation (Beta)** - Protects your origin from invalid API requests or a malicious payload by matching each request with the provided schema.

 ## A positive security model for APIs